 If you see flies in your facility, don’t turn a blind eye.
 These filthy pests not only disgust customers but can also contaminate food and other surfaces and cause illness.
-Our free Comprehensive Guide to Flies & Fly Control Strategy breaks down the top concerns for the flies that are the biggest threat to your business.
+Our free, comprehensive guide to Flies & Fly Control Strategy breaks down the top concerns for the flies that are the biggest threat to your business.
 Usually, flies are a symptom of a larger sanitation or maintenance problem, so it’s important to identify the source and take measures to help treat and prevent an infestation.

-Because flies pose a constant threat, managing them requires an Integrated Pest Management strategy focused on the following:
+Because flies pose a constant threat, managing them requires an Integrated Pest Management (IPM) strategy focused on the following: